King County woman first in state to die from blood clot after getting J&J COVID-19 vaccine

-Public Health – Seattle & King County announced the death Tuesday morning, calling the syndrome “rare.”

-The victim was a woman in her late 30s, according to the health department.
-She received her single dose of the vaccine on Aug.
+The health department said the woman in her 30s received a single dose of the J&J vaccine on Aug.
 26, 2021.
-She died less than two weeks later.
+She died less than two weeks later on Sept.
+7.

 Earlier this year, the CDC paused its authorization of the J&J vaccine to study the risks of these blood clots.
 However, the CDC determined that the benefits of the vaccine outweigh the risks of catching COVID-19.